cardboard-iguana/cardboard-iguana.com/notes/kerberos.md

 Invoke-Kerberoast -OutputFormat Hashcat | Select-Object Hash | Out-File -filepath "$FILE_PATH" -Width 8000
 ```

-The main defenses against kerberoasting are (1) strong passwords and (2) making sure you’re not running any services as domain admin (which you shouldn’t need to do in this day and age anyway).
+The main defenses against kerberoasting are (1) strong passwords and (2) making sure you're not running any services as domain admin (which you shouldn't need to do in this day and age anyway).

 ### AS-REP Roasting

 AES-REP roasting is basically kerberoasting for regular user accounts.
 The only requirement to roast a user account is that Kerberos pre-authentication is disable.

 (When pre-authentication is disabled, the authentication server will supply a ticket granting ticket and a session key automatically when requested, *without first verifying the user*.
 This data is then stored offline by the Windows machine for later decryption when the user with pre-authentication disabled logs in.
-But this means that all we need to do is to break the user’s NT hash!)
+But this means that all we need to do is to break the user's NT hash!)

 Basically the only mitigation for this attack is to keep pre-authentication enabled, though strong password policies can help.